Workflow Action - AI Extract Data

 TABLE OF CONTENTS

-The AI Extract Data action uses AI to extract structured data fields from any unstructured text input – such as an email body, webhook payload, SMS message, or AI-generated output.
-You define the fields you want to extract (e.g., name, email, phone, order ID), and the AI parses the input and returns those fields as structured variables that can be used in subsequent workflow actions.
+You define the fields you want to extract, such as name, email, phone, or order ID, and the AI parses the selected input and returns those values as structured workflow variables.
+These extracted variables are then available in downstream actions through the custom value picker, making it easier to automate follow-up, routing, record updates, and other workflow decisions.
 This eliminates the need to manually parse unstructured data or build complex conditional logic to extract information from free-form text.

-- Flexible Data Schema: Define exactly the fields you need to extract, with support for multiple data types (Text, Email, Phone, Number, Date).
+• Flexible Data Schema: Define exactly the fields you need to extract, with support for multiple data types (Text, Email, Phone, Number, Date).

 Action Details